-- The issuer of a security may be unwilling or unable to make income and/or principal payments in the future.
-This may reduce the level of distributions the trust or the funds pay which could reduce your income and cause the value of your units to fall. - The trust invests in shares of closed-end funds that have elected to be treated as BDCs.
-Shares of these funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
-The trust and funds have management and operating expenses.
-You will bear not only your share of the trust's expenses, but also the expenses of the funds.
-By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds. - The trust invests in shares of BDCs.
+- Certain funds held by the trust may invest in shares of BDCs.
 The share prices of common stock of BDCs are often more volatile than other investments.
 BDCs generally employ leverage, which magnifies gains and losses on amounts invested but reduces aggregate returns.
 Leverage limits applicable to BDCs under the Investment Company Act of 1940 are higher than the leverage limits applicable to other investment companies.
 BDCs also typically charge higher fees than other investment companies.
-BDCs generally depend on the ability to access capital markets, acquire suitable investments and monitor and administer those investments in order to maintain their status as BDCs and ultimately achieve their investment objectives.
+BDCs generally depend on the ability to access capital markets, acquire suitable investments and monitor and administer those investment objectives.
 Negative developments in the capital markets may adversely affect BDCs' ability to finance investments.
-BDCs often invest insecurities that are not publicly traded, which may adversely affect the valuation and liquidity of those securities. - The funds may invest in securities rated below investment grade and considered to be "junk" securities.
-These securities are considered to be speculative and are subject to greater market and credit risks.
-Accordingly, the risk of default is higher than investment grade securities.
-In addition, these securities may be more sensitive to interest rate changes and may be more likely to make early returns of principal. - The funds may invest in securities of small and mid-size companies.
-These securities are often more volatile and have lower trading volumes than securities of larger companies.
-Small and mid-size companies may have limited products or financial resources, management inexperience and less publicly available information. - The trust is not actively managed.
+BDCs often invest insecurities that are not publicly traded, which may adversely affect the valuation and liquidity of those securities. - Certain funds held by the trust may invest in preferred securities.
+Preferred securities combine some of the characteristics of both stocks and bonds.
+Like bonds, preferred securities generally pay a fixed rate of income and are sold on the basis of yield.
+However, like common stocks, they are traded on major exchanges.
+Preferred securities are "senior securities" which have preference over common stocks, but not debt, of an issuer. - The trust is not actively managed.
 Except in limited circumstances, the trust will hold, and continue to buy, shares of the same securities even if their market value declines.